After months of indecision, we’ve finally decided not to go ahead with Patreon. This is why.

 Why Patreon isn’t for us

 YouTube do allow creators do get paid by monetising their channel.
 However, YouTube has recently changed their advertising rules and regulations, which means that videos can be automatically demonetised for showing ‘inappropriate content.’
-Unfortunately, what exactly makes content ‘inappropriate’ is largely speculative, and we ourselves have had two videos demonetised.
-There’s an appeals process, which we’ve used successfully both times, but the channel doesn’t make revenue while it’s being reviewed, which generally takes 24 hours.
+Unfortunately, what exactly makes content ‘inappropriate’ is largely speculative, and we ourselves have had many videos demonetised or restricted.
+There’s an appeals process, which we’ve used successfully, but the channel doesn’t make revenue while it’s being reviewed, which generally takes 24 hours.
 This means that we lose a whole day’s revenue, and it’s almost always the first day the video is published- the day we get the most views.
 In short, YouTube do not make it easy to earn money from their platform.
 Hence, Patreon.

 Our friend Allison from Sailing B+A inadvertently made the decision for us.
 We were over their house having dinner, and discussing this very topic.
 She gave us a very solid piece of advice: “Money buys an opinion.”